jordy-silva/ci-asana-service-desk-msp/README.md

 ### Deployment steps:
 1. In the GitHub repository page, click **Settings**
 2. Scroll down to the section **GitHub Pages**
-3. Select on the dropdown the branch to publish.
+3. Select from the dropdown the branch to publish.
 Usually **master branch**
 4. At the top of the **GitHub Pages** section you will find the URL of the deployed site

 ### Setting up Asana